 If you don't have access to that kind of image editing software, and you want a free option, try Canva.

-You can go to the Canva website here.
+You can read my review of Canva here.

 For the most part, I used my own photos.
 Sometimes my own photos don't fit the topic, so I also bought some stock images through DepositPhotos and StockUnlimited.

 I tried to take a slightly different angle with the text on each different pin I'd create for an article.
 I looked through the article, and tried to find some combination of:

 I'd feature a different "angle" on each pin, so each pin was clearly different but relevant to the article.

 You need to find a balance when choosing image file sizes.
 They must be large enough to look good online, but small enough to ensure your site loads quickly.
 Page speed is important to Google, and larger images slow down your site.

 I optimized my images using squoosh.app.
 It works well, it's fast, and it's free.

 Although I made four pin images for most articles, I've only included one pin image on each article.
 Why don't I post all of the pin images on my articles?
 Two words - page speed.